abuseofnotation/termlisp/README.md

 Datatype
 ---
 What happens if we construct an expression that looks like function application, but the function being applied is not defined?
-In most languages, this would result in error, but in term-lisp we will create a new datatype/constructor, e.g. the expression `Pair foo bar` would evaluate to... `Pair foo bar` i.e. we will save a new object of type `Pair,  containing the values of `foo` and `bar`.
+In most languages, this would result in error, but in term-lisp we will create a new datatype/constructor, e.g. the expression `Pair foo bar` would evaluate to... `Pair foo bar` i.e. we will save a new object of type `Pair`,  containing the values of `foo` and `bar`.
 What if the functions `foo` and `bar` aren't defined as well?
 They would evaluate to themselves too, like constructors without arguments. `True` and `False` are constructors without arguments as well.

 Function definition
 ---